 The Metropolitan State University of Denver through its Integrative Health Department is conducting a Health Survey to collect data from former and current residents who reside near the Rocky Flats Nuclear Weapons Plant.
 This study has been recently been revised (updated 4/10/17).

-Did you live within 10 miles of the Rocky Flats Plant between 1952-1992?
-If you were a resident of the areas circumscribed by the boundaries of Highway 128/120th Avenue on the north, I-25 on the east, I-70 on the south, and Highway 93 on the west (see map) between 1952 and 1992, we want to include you in the Metropolitan State University of Denver health survey.
+If you were a resident of the areas circumscribed by the boundaries of Highway 7/168th/Arapahoe Avenue on the north, I-25 on the east, Colfax Avenue on the south, and Highway 93 on the west (see map) from 1952 to the present day we invite you to take the Metropolitan State University of Denver health survey.
 A health survey completed by residents can establish the need for medical monitoring.
-NO HEALTH SURVEY HAS EVER BEEN CONDUCTED BEFORE ON ROCKY FLATS RESIDENTS.
+NO COMPREHENSIVE HEALTH SURVEY HAS EVER BEEN CONDUCTED BEFORE ON ROCKY FLATS RESIDENTS.